-Ron Austring, chief scientist of EHR Data, is working towards providing a single source of truth for healthcare data on a public blockchain.
+Ron Austring, chief scientist of Synerio (previously EHR data), is working towards providing a single source of truth for healthcare data on a public blockchain.
 The company has two APIs; a data exchange that takes data in and allows it to go out (data providing and data consuming), and a workflow engine that integrates with healthcare providers to provide workflow services to them.

 The opioid addiction crisis afflicting the United States and many other countries

 Synerio is addressing the opioid addiction crisis using blockchain technology.
 The company believes patients own their own healthcare data.
 They’re also working towards taking all the healthcare data silos that exist in the United States and combining them into a single silo.
 Doing this with the BSV blockchain will allow the system to track all medical services across all the industries involved, while ensuring the privacy and ownership of individuals’ data.